Get insider access

 5. Best Budget QLED TV

-The best budget QLED TV we've tested is the Hisense U6/U6K.
+The best budget QLED TV we've tested is the Hisense U6/U6N.
 It's a well-rounded option with surprisingly good picture quality.
 This Hisense has excellent contrast, so dark scenes look amazing in a dark room, with little blooming around bright areas of the screen.
 It also has good peak brightness in SDR and decent reflection handling, so glare isn't an issue in a brighter room.
-It has an excellent color volume, making this TV very colorful overall.
-It's bright enough in HDR for a pleasant viewing experience, and just like the Hisense U8/U8K and Hisense U7N, it supports both HDR10+ and Dolby Vision HDR, although it doesn't support advanced DTS audio formats as those models do.
+The TV also displays a nice range of colors, and it's bright enough in HDR for a pleasant viewing experience.
+Just like the Hisense U8/U8N and Hisense U7N, it supports HDR10+, Dolby Vision HDR, and DTS audio formats.

 See our review